sandeshk06/juno-snap/README.md

 # junosnap
 **Juno-Snapy: Junos Device Snapshot Manager**

-**Overview:** Juno-Snapy is a powerful snapshot utility designed specifically for managing Junos devices.
+**Overview:** Juno-Snapy is a  snapshot utility designed specifically for managing Junos devices.
 Built on top of the **Junos JSNAPy framework**, it provides an efficient way to capture and compare device states during network maintenance windows.
 This utility automates the process of taking pre- and post-maintenance snapshots, ensuring a smooth and reliable way to analyze changes in network device configurations.

 **Inspired by:** https://github.com/Juniper/junos-snapshot-administrator